Dr. Sandra Trappen

 Grading papers in the faculty lounge @ Hunter College, City University of New York.

-Staff @ Academia Italiana, Salerno, Italy (study abroad)
+Staff @ Academia Italiana, Salerno, Italy (Penn State Study Abroad)